Skip to main content

 • An API key with contacts:write scope (for full CRUD) or contacts:read scope (for read-only access)

-• Your API base URL (found on the Settings > API Keys page)
+• Your API base URL (found on the Account Settings > API Keys page)

 Steps